 What are the benefits of shared decision-making in healthcare?

-Shared decision-making leads to better outcomes and lower costs.
-For instance, researchers found that patients who actively engage with their providers in decision-making are better informed and understand their health care options better.
+Additionally, researchers found that patients who actively engage with their providers in decision-making are better informed and understand their healthcare options better.

 Additionally, researchers found that among patients complaining of chest pain, shared decision-making “increased patient knowledge about their risk, increased engagement, and safely decreased the rate of admission to an observation unit for cardiac testing“.